Panasonic GH5 versus Nikon D7500

 |Sony A7 II (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||24.9||13.6||2449||90|

 Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GH5 provides a higher frame rate than the D7500.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GH5 provides a higher frame rate than the D7500.
 It can shoot video footage at 4K/60p, while the Nikon is limited to 4K/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the GH5 has an electronic viewfinder (3680k dots), while the D7500 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The table below summarizes some of the other core capabilities of the Panasonic GH5 and Nikon D7500 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Panasonic GH5 (⇒ rgt)||3680||no||3.2||1620||swivel||YES||8000||12.0||no||YES|